Lobzikk/WA_Client/README.md

  1. Install the code in the needed folder;
  2. Run `npm i` in the console in this folder;
  3. Launch `npm manage` to set up client;
- 4. Run `node index` to run the client;
+ 4. Run `electron .` to run the client;
- 5. Scan the QR-code to log in (required only when launching the client for the first time)
+ 5. Scan the QR-code which appears if you toggle developer tools (Ctrl+Shift+I) in the console tab to log in (required only when launching the client for the first time for a long time) with your mobile whatsapp app

+<h2>Are there any hidden features?</h2>
+<p>Yes, on the loading screen you can click on the right to speed up the animation and on the left to slow down the animation.
+You can also press Space key to give ball a little boost.</p>
 <h1>TODO List</h1>

  - [x] Make a more automatic setting up process
  - [x] Translate the client in English
- - [ ] Make a GUI
+ - [x] Make a GUI
  - [ ] Add PostgreSQL DB support